Goose bumps: In humans

-In humans, goose bumps can even extend to piloerection as a reaction to hearing nails scratch on a chalkboard, listening to awe-inspiring music, or feeling or remembering strong and positive emotions (e.g., after winning a sports event), or while watching a horror film.
+In humans, goose bumps can even extend to piloerection as a reaction to hearing nails scratch on a chalkboard, or feeling or remembering strong and positive emotions (e.g., after winning a sports event), or while watching a horror film.

-Some can deliberately evoke goose bumps in themselves without any external trigger.
-Such people tend to have the ability to increase their heart-rate and describe the event as a chill from the base of their skull down the body, that causes the increase in heart-rate and concurrent goose bumps on the skin especially the forearms which varies in duration.
+Some people can deliberately evoke goose bumps in themselves without any external trigger.
+This is called "voluntarily generated piloerection."
 Further research is needed to discover more on such people.

 Goose bumps are accompanied by a specific physiological response pattern that is thought to indicate the emotional state of being moved.

-In humans, goose bumps are strongest on the forearms, but also occur on the legs, neck, and other areas of the skin that have hair.
+In humans, goose bumps occur everywhere on the body, including the legs, neck, and other areas of the skin that have hair.
 In some people, they even occur in the face or on the head.
+In humans, goose bumps tends to occur across the whole body, especially when elicited by thermal or emotional stimuli, and only locally when elicited via tactile stimuli.

 Piloerection is also a classic symptom of some diseases, such as temporal lobe epilepsy, some brain tumors, and autonomic hyperreflexia.
 Goose bumps can also be caused by withdrawal from opiates such as heroin.
 A skin condition that mimics goose bumps in appearance is keratosis pilaris.